tsuru/tsuru/docs/build.rst

 1. Operating System
 -------------------

-At the moment, tsuru webserver is fully supported and tested on Ubuntu 12.04 and the steps below will guide you throught the install process.
+At the moment, tsuru server is fully supported and tested on Ubuntu 12.04 and the steps below will guide you throught the install process.

-If you try to build tsuru webserver on most Linux systems, you should have few problems and if there are problems, we are able to help you.
+If you try to build tsuru server on most Linux systems, you should have few problems and if there are problems, we are able to help you.
 Just ask on #tsuru channel on irc.freenode.net.

-* *Have you tried tsuru webserver on other systems?
+* *Have you tried tsuru server on other systems?
 Let us know and* :doc:`contribute </community>` *to the project.*

 2. Hardware
 -----------

-Memory: :TODO

-CPU: :TODO

-Disc: :TODO
+Tsuru server is a lightweight framework and can be run in a single small machine along with all the deps.

 3. Software
 -----------

-3.1 MongoDB
+**3.1 MongoDB**

 Tsuru needs MongoDB stable, distributed by 10gen. `It's pretty easy to get it running on Ubuntu <http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/>`_

-3.2 Juju
+**3.2 Juju**

 Tsuru uses juju to orchestrates your "apps".
 To install juju follow the `juju install guide